 In looking back there was not much these women were too frightened to do, including making candy.
 Which during the war, one of them did.
 It was how they survived financially.
-The sugar ration was turned into candy for profit, profit that put other food on the table.
+The sugar ration was turned into candy for profit, profit, which put other food on the table.

-But me, no way.
+But for me, no way.
 I bought my candy, thank you very much.
-Until today.
-I found this post, and thought, what a perfect starting place.
-Lets make Toffee, shall we.
+Until today. when I found this post, and thought, what a perfect starting place.

 1/2 c butter

 1 c large broken walnuts (between 1/4 - 1/2 inch in size)

 1/2 c chocolate chips

 Butter (or spray with Pam) the bottom and sides of an 8" pan, scatter walnuts over the bottom.
 Melt butter in a large pan over medium heat, add brown sugar.
 Over medium heat continue to stir while mixture boils for 6-7 minutes.

 Pour cooked toffee evenly over the walnuts, rotate pan gently for candy to go to the corners.
 Sprinkle with the chips, let sit one minute, spread chocolate to cover the entire surface.